layekmia/ServiSphere-Server/README.md

 # 🛠️ ServiSphere Backend

 The backend for **ServiSphere** — a full-stack service marketplace where users can book services and providers can manage them.
-This server handles user authentication, service listing, booking management, and role-based access using Firebase JWT and MongoDB.
+This server handles user authentication, service listing, booking management, and role-based access using Firebase JWT and MongoDB
 ---

 ## 🌐 Live API